Innovation and Strategic Network Formation: Equilibrium

 More generally behavior will depend on the number of links utilized in learning the ideas in a technology $t$.
 We refer to this number of links as $\tau(t)$, so that $\tau(t) = 3$ in the example in the previous paragraph.
 The key tool, which we state in the subcritical region, is: \begin{lemma} Along any sequence of symmetric investment equilibria with $\limsup \delta \iota(q^*,q^*)n < 1$,

-for all $i$. \end{lemma} Lemma~\ref{lem:tauFOC} says that the expected number of other firms from whom $i$ learns is equal to the expected value of $\tau(t)$ for a random proprietary technology $t$.
+for all $i$.\footnote{The distribution over technologies $t$ is defined in Appendix~\ref{sec:mainproof}.} \end{lemma} Lemma~\ref{lem:tauFOC} says that the expected number of other firms from whom $i$ learns is equal to the expected value of $\tau(t)$ for a random proprietary technology $t$.
 We give a brief intuition for the lemma.
 If $\tau(t)$ is higher, then there are stronger complementarities between links, because produced technologies combine ideas from more links.
 In this case, if a firm has a few existing links, an additional link will be more valuable than an existing link due to these complementarities.
 Since additional links are relatively more valuable, firms are willing to interact more.

 Since $\tau(t)$ is always at least one, Lemma~\ref{lem:tauFOC} implies that $\lim_n \iota(q^*,q^*)n \geq 1,$ so there cannot be a subcritical equilibrium.